The Mission Statement

 Under the provisions of the Ohio Revised Code, the mission of Erie MetroParks is to preserve, conserve, protect, and enhance the natural and unique historical resources of the park district.
 Further, to provide opportunities for visitors and residents to use, enjoy, understand and appreciate these resources in a responsible, sustainable manner.

 Erie MetroParks is supported by funds created by a small property tax levy, which periodically comes up for renewed voter approval.
-In 2009, the cost to the average Erie County home was $13.63 per year.
+In 2014, the cost per Erie County property valued at $100k was $33.69 per year.
 Thanks to your continued support, the people of Erie County will be able to enjoy the benefits provided by your MetroParks!